alxshelepenok/lumen/content/posts/2020-05-11-what-can-be-build-on-fleek.md

 That being said, we support many more frameworks than that. *Any* framework which is a dependency as an npm package will be supported since we apply a node-based docker image by default when none is selected.

-In addition, if you are using a framework which is neither officially supported by Fleek nor an npm dependency, there is always the possibility of creating your own docker image to house you app.
+In addition, if you are using a framework which is neither officially supported by Fleek nor an npm dependency, there is always the possibility of creating your own docker image to house your app.

 # Real-World Examples Right in Front of Your Eyes
 ![](./media/WhatCanBeBuildOnFleek/frontend-fleek-app.png)